Prolonged Labor and Cerebral Palsy

 A study that looked at over 120,000 women found that prolonged labor during the second stage—after the cervix has dilated to ten centimeters—posed serious risks for the mother and her baby.
 The mothers experiencing prolonged labor were more likely to have postpartum hemorrhaging, obstetric trauma, infections, or a combination of health problems.

 Babies born after a prolonged second stage of labor were found to be at a greater risk for a combination of health issues, for being admitted to the neonatal intensive care unit, and for having a low score on the 5-minute Apgar test.
-While the study did not look specifically at cerebral palsy or the brain damage that may cause it, there is a correlation between the Apgar test and cerebral palsy.

 How Prolonged Labor Can Lead to Cerebral Palsy